 But we all know the obvious – Batman isn’t dead.
 One thing I wish they did a little differently was the anticlimactic “I swung away before it exploded” to his entrance.
 He dodged bullets, used a shuriken to great effect, and trashes a mob boss’ living room without even breaking a sweat.
 But that’s how the scum of Gotham see Batman, and now we got to see him as they do; ruthless, unrelenting, and as frightening as the night itself.

 This episode is a direct counterpoint to the episode above.
 Now that we’ve seen why Batman is synonymous with fear through “The Man Who Killed Batman”, we now see why Batman is needed in Gotham through this episode.

 This episode doesn’t focus on Batman.
 It focuses on your everyday Average Joe by the name of Charlie.
 He’s by no means a billionaire, and even less a crime fighter.
-However, he has something that is separate from the our average everyday worries, and that is the fact that he is the target of the Joker.
+However, he has something that is separate from our average everyday worries, and that is the fact that he is the target of the Joker.
 Why does that apply to us?
 Charlie is your average guy, as mentioned above.
-He is what we are in the show.
-And him being a focus allows us to visualize ourselves as a focus.
-Yes – the Joker is targeting an average citizen; us.
+He is what we are in the show, and him being a focus allows us to visualize ourselves as a focus.
+Yes, the Joker is targeting an average citizen: us.

 Joker’s Favour is a comedy-filled adventure that increases the drama while making sure a crucial point is apparent; Batman is a crime-fighter whose feats stand among gods, yes, but the people around him are far from that.
 Batman’s greatest loss is his failure to save those around him from the terror that is Gotham’s criminals.